WWBN/AVideo/README.md

 * Trademark Search Facility Classification Code:	LETS-1 A A single letter, multiples of a single letter or in combination with a design
 * Serial Number:	77450549
 * Registration Number:	3625659

+AVideo is a registered trademark owned by WWBN (World Wide Broadcast Network, Inc.) and is freely distributable with any AVideo products provided by WWBN, and its permitted use is granted with GNU-GPL, CDDL open source licenses.
+AVideo Platform is distributed as SaaS at <a href="https://avideo.com">AVideo.com</a>, as an <a href="https://platform.avideo.com/AVideo_Enterprise">Enterprise Version</a>, and as an <a href="https://platform.avideo.com/AVideo_OpenSource">AVideo Open-Source Project</a>.
+All other trademarks belong to their respective owners.
 #
 <a href="https://platform.avideo.com/AVideo_OpenSource#OSAV">Open-Source License can be viewed in this link.</a>